iainquayle/birch/construct.md

     x
 )

-Variables can be overwritten in nested scopes, but they will not leak back out.
+Variables can be shadowed in nested scopes, but they will not leak back out.
 (
     x = 1
     (